This post may contain affiliate links. Please read my disclosure policy for details.

 Prepare rice, vegetables and sauce

-• Sauté the zucchini in a pan with 1 tbsp sesame oil for 1 minute.
-Set it aside.
+• In a pan, sauté the zucchini with 1 tbsp sesame oil for 1 minute.
+Set aside.

 • Sauté the carrots in the pan with 1 tbsp sesame oil for 1 minute.
-Set it aside.
+Set aside.

-• In a pan, sauté the sliced shiitake mushrooms for 2 minutes with 1 tsp sesame oil, 1 tbsp soy sauce, salt and pepper.
+• In a pan, sauté the sliced shiitake mushrooms for 2 minutes with 1 tsp sesame oil, 1 tbsp soy sauce, salt, and pepper.
 Set aside.

 • Sprinkle sesame seeds on top.